elliotvaucher/botnadamus/README.md

 ## Credits

 The main building blocks to create a Twitter bot were taken from this tutorial : https://realpython.com/twitter-bot-python-tweepy/.
 The step by step guide for deploying a Twitter bot on Heroku comes from here : https://dev.to/emcain/how-to-set-up-a-twitter-bot-with-python-and-heroku-1n39.
+Note : I skipped the steps involving the creation of a Flask web server, and used the [Heroku Redis](https://devcenter.heroku.com/articles/heroku-redis) option instead.

+## Important Disclaimer

+Botnadamus is an art project.
+It's not optimized for large-scale development.
+Sometimes, Heroku are doing maintenance on their servers, and it happens that Botnadamus retweets answers he already posted on your solicitations.
+It's not a big deal I suppose.
+It will only get you more Twitter activity ;).
+But thanks for the understanding.
+I will find a way to optimize this issue in the future.